Was this newsletter forwarded to you? Sign up to get it in your inbox.

 Francis Beaulieu

-The gap I keep seeing
+The gap I see constantly

 Why solo and boutique consultants specifically